day8/re-frame/README.md

 (def n (reagent/atom "re-frame"))

-;; The computation '(greet n)' produces hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; notice the use of reaction
+;; The computation '(greet n)' returns hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; notice the use of reaction

 ;; what is the result of the initial computation ?
 (println @hiccup-ratom)
 ;; ==>  [:div "Hello " "re-frame"]

-;; now change the ratom which is dereferenced in the computation (reset! n "blah")            ;;    change n to a new value
+;; now change an "input" to the computation
+(reset! n "blah")            ;;    change n to a new value

 ;; the computaton '(greet n)'  has been rerun, and 'hiccup-ratom' has an updated value